Serialization: Not Just Compliance, But Competitive Advantage

 Aiden: We’ll probably go to Philly, and, you know, Boston to check it out tomorrow.
 After that then we come here, we said we’d just exhibit here.
 Just test the pulse of the American market, see what the interest was.

 You know, and while we were blown away, it affects the chilly grade for us.
 I mean, yesterday, we had a chill at our staff.
-I mean, we’ve done a lot of these kinds of stuff.
+I mean, we’ve done a lot of these trade shows.
 Sometimes it’s hard for us to differentiate what we’ve [0:09:17] [inaudible] not only do they want to talk to maybe three Irish guys on Saint Patrick’s week.

 But they actually, we had a feel of, that there was a big demand for knowledge, of serialization.
 A big demand for knowledge and packaging and automation, and, you know, I mean, we made another 100 friends, and you know, there you go.